wowashuwow/wowashuwow.github.io/_pages/about.md

 Writing that's technically accurate *builds confidence*.
 Writing that's human *develops trust*.
 Writing that's sprinkled with clever little nuggets to make the reader feel like you're directly speaking to them *connects*.
 But writing that does all three *delights*.
 And that's the stuff that turns a business into a brand - delight.

 I'm a sucker for [writing that delights](/work/).
-It won't turn a business into a brand on its own, but it's one of the last missing pieces to the *Premium Brand Experience* jigsaw puzzle that many B2B businesses are trying to put together.
+It won't turn a business into a brand on its own, but it's one of the last missing pieces of the *Premium Brand Experience* jigsaw puzzle that many B2B businesses are trying to put together.

 My specialty is [case studies for WordPress agencies](https://ashutoshbhosale.com/).
-There's something incredibly satisfying about digging up hidden narratives behind seemingly cookie-cutter projects, crafting great business stories out of them, and wooing the right people.
+There's something incredibly satisfying about digging up hidden narratives behind seemingly cookie-cutter projects, crafting great business stories, and wooing the right people.

 ## Oh, you want the long version?